bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 ### Last remainder chunk

-When exact free chunk sizes are not available, and there sufficient larger chunks avialable, these large chunks will routinely be split into two by the allocator.
+When exact free chunk sizes are not available, and there sufficient larger chunks available, these large chunks will routinely be split into two by the allocator.
 The first piece is returned to the requesting program that called `malloc()`, where the other piece becomes a last remainder chunk.
 Last remainder chunks have the benefit of increasing the memory locality of subsequent memory allocations, which can come as a performance boost.